GreatestFool/crystialis/README.md

-# Crystialis 2 master branch
+# Crystialis 1.15.x dev branch

-The repository and issue-tracker for Crystialis 2 [1.12 version]
+The repository and issue-tracker for Crystialis v1.15.x